SATURDAY, April 22, 2017

 TOPICS: EYR, FROM THE WIRES, SOURCES OF ELECTRIC

 As the need to account for 'externalities' becomes increasingly evident to policy makers, some economists are considering 'internalizing externalities' by devising approaches to value non-market-traded goods and services industrial humans are normally oblivious to.
 Alternative biophysical thinking (Odum & Odum 2000.
-The Energetic Basis for Valuation of Ecosystem Services) is to 'externalize the internalities' by using solar energy as the basis for valuing goods and services provided by our natural and human environments to allow adequate assessment of the environmental goods and services (EGS) Nature provides to enable humans to better manage natural environments or otherwise understand systems.
+The Energetic Basis for Valuation of Ecosystem Services) is to 'externalize the internalities' by using energy, measured in solar energy equivalents, as the basis for valuing goods and services provided by our natural and human environments to allow adequate assessment of the environmental goods and services (EGS) Nature provides to enable humans to better manage natural environments or otherwise understand systems.

 Alberta Environment of Canada asked (funded?) the International Institute for Sustainable Development (IISD) to examine the concept of emergy as a tool for valuing EGS.
 Their study explored 'the advantages and disadvantages of using emergy measurements to value EGS and assess development alternatives' to support decision and policy-making and otherwise advance 'sustainable development' planning.
 Odum's 'better view' is beginning to be insubstantially considered by decision makers.
 But things are looking up: Copernicus had a 'better view' and it took the intelligentsia 150+ years to internalize it and the Church over 200 years to remove his offering from the banned book list.
 Although 25% of Americans agree that the Sun goes around ('orbits' as sciency types say) Earth, most intelligentsia types lost interest in the issue over a hundred years ago.